Change bEGINS hERE.

 Teach the material.

-In addition to each blog post, its corresponding audio, its artifacts, references, and list of action steps, educators may download (some free, some purchased) detailed, thoughtful lesson plans for any one stage or even part of a stage to teach with the case study’s article serving as an anchor text, combined with critical thinking and interdisciplinary, inquiry-based learning developed in accordance with the highest standards of Holocaust and genocide education.
+Each blog post includes its corresponding audio, artifacts, references, and a list of action steps.
+Educators can download detailed, thoughtful lesson plans.
+Some plans are free, while others need to be purchased.
+They can choose plans for any one stage or even a part of a stage.
+These plans help teach with the case study’s article serving as an anchor text.
+Critical thinking is integrated with interdisciplinary, inquiry-based learning.
+This is developed according to the highest standards of Holocaust and genocide education.

-The goal is to equip educators with the tools to foster essential understandings, such as the importance of recognizing early warning signs of genocide and the role individuals play in prevention.
+The goal is to equip educators with the tools to foster essential understandings.
+These include recognizing early warning signs of genocide.
+They also include understanding the role individuals play in prevention.

 4